Melchizedek;

 The appointed one...

-The name "Shem" as does the name "Seth", means :"The appointed one"!
-Before the Noah-flood, Seth was appointed the 'father' the godly, the Messianic line.
-After the flood, Shem was the appointed by G-D to carry on the Noahic Covenant and patriarchal authority as well as 'father' to the chosen Jewish race, and eventually, the Messiah Himself!
-We know from the Scripture and history that Noah and Shem were Godly men, particularly blessed of G-D!
-(Source: They came from Babel; by S.A.
-Cranfill)
+The name "Shem" as does the name "Seth", means :"The appointed one {by G-d}"!
+Before the Noah-flood, Seth was appointed the 'father' the G-dly, the Messianic line.
+After the flood, Shem was the appointed by G-d to carry on the Noahic Covenant and patriarchal authority as well as 'father' to the chosen Jewish race, and eventually, the Messiah Himself!
+We know from the Scripture and history that Noah and Shem were G-dly men, particularly blessed of G-d!

 Patriarchal rule...